 The Umgeni Water 2017 Process Audit reports that the on-site reservoir is a "single reinforced concrete reservoir" (2017: 17).
-From the potable water reservoir, the water is conveyed to the Olifantskop Clear Water Pump Station (Figure 13.42) from which the water is pumped to the 5 M l Petronella Reservoir (Figure 13.43; Table 13.38) via a 3.8 km long, 400 mm diameter steel pipeline (Table 13.39).
+From the potable water reservoir, the water is conveyed to the Olifantskop Clear Water Pump Station (Figure 13.42) from which the water is pumped to the 5 Ml Petronella Reservoir (Figure 13.43; Table 13.39) via a 3.8 km long, 400 mm diameter steel pipeline (Table 13.40).
 There is a metered off-take to the community located between the Olifantskop Clear Water Pump Station and Petronella Reservoir.
 The DWA 2012 report indicated that there are two pumps (1 duty pump and 1 standby pump) and that these pumps have a capacity of 300 m3/hour (2012: 6).
+The Olifantskop Clear Water Pump Station is now the bottleneck of the water supply system.